What does a forestry career involve?

-Bachelor’s degree holders can find a suitable match as a conservation scientist where they will serve and protect forests everywhere.
+Bachelor’s degree holders can find a suitable match as conservation scientists where they will serve and protect forests everywhere.

 Finally, a senior forester career often requires a Bachelor’s Degree and years of experience where they will oversee timber harvesting and management operations.

 Foresters adhere to laws and regulations set by federal standards and initiatives.

-By abiding to federal legislation, foresters achieve logging objectives using environmental and harvesting compliance.
+By abiding by federal legislation, foresters achieve logging objectives using environmental and harvesting compliance.